FlatFilers/flatfile-plugins/plugins/record-hook/README.md

+---
+title: Record Hook
+description: Provides a concise syntax for running custom logic on individual data records in Flatfile.
+---

 # Flatfile Record Hook Plugin

 This plugin provides a concise syntax for running custom logic on individual data records in Flatfile.